Wappenham

-Wappenham is a linear village and civil parish in Northamptonshire, England.
+Wappenham is a linear village and civil parish in West Northamptonshire, England.
 It is 5 mi south-west of Towcester, north of Syresham and north-west of Silverstone and forms part of West Northamptonshire.
 At the time of the 2001 census, the parish's population was 266 people, increasing to 294 at the 2011 Census.

 The village's name means 'homestead/village of Waeppa' or 'hemmed-in land of Waeppa'.

 Buildings

 Wappenham has some of the earliest architectural works by Sir George Gilbert Scott.